DevExpress/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/onSaving.md

 ---
 ---
 ##### shortDescription
-A callback function that is executed when a user clicks the Save button (or [saveEditData()](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Methods/#saveEditData) is called) before edited data is saved.
+A callback function executed before edited data is saved when a user saves changes (or [saveEditData()](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Methods/#saveEditData) is called).

 ##### param(e): Object
 Information about the event that caused the function's execution.

 ##### field(e.cancel): Boolean
-If true, this flag requires you to implement a custom saving logic.
+If true, this flag disables the default saving logic.

 ##### field(e.changes): Array<any>
-An array of objects with edited rows' data.
+An array of objects with unsaved rows' changes; a copy of the editing.changes array.

 ##### field(e.component): {WidgetName}
 The widget's instance.